Why do I get neck pain after sleeping?

 So, to keep neck pain at bay, never sleep on your front, as the neck angle needed to turn the head to breathe is too extreme.
 Sleeping on your back or your side is far better but the most comfortable position of these will be dictated by the nature of your neck issue, your own anatomy and your personal experience.

-2. Use one firm pillow
+2. Use one, firm pillow

 Advice on pillows is mixed.
-Some say use a feather pillow or any soft filler, whilst others promote memory foam pillows.
+Some say to use a feather pillow or any soft filler, whilst others promote memory foam pillows.
 There are also pillows shaped for those who sleep on their back and on their side.
-However, what these all forget (and it's your money they're being forgetful with – I've seen a pillow selling for £120) is that we fidget and turn during the night.
+However, what these all forget (and it's your money they're being forgetful with – I've seen a pillow selling for £120!) is that we fidget and turn during the night.